aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 - [x] Define and document a use case / application of the digital twin
 - [x] Evaluate the benefits and challenges of using a Digital Twin in the identified scenarios
 - [ ] Exchange insights with industry experts, particularly with Sven Völker

-### Digital Twin Application
-- [ ] Design and develop a software architecture that connects the virtual and real robots
-- [ ] Implement the communication between the virtual simulation and the real robot using OPC-UA
-- [ ] Test and validate the Digital Twin application through synchronised movements and data comparisons between simulation and reality

 ## Approach